Fastpacking Gear List Super Ultralight 2025

-November 18, 2023 – For challenging, high-mileage adventures, we recommend the following 5 pound super ultralight fastpacking gear list.
+For challenging, high-mileage adventures, we recommend the following six pound super ultralight fastpacking gear list.
 This kit is grounded in decades of super ultralight experience, and has been optimized for practicality, functionality, and minimalism.
-You’ll hike faster and farther with purpose-driven this 5 lb super ultralight kit, and without sacrificing warmth, comfort, or functionality.
+You’ll hike faster and farther with a purpose-driven 6 lb super ultralight kit, and without sacrificing warmth, comfort, or functionality.

-The total base weight of this fastpacking gear list is currently 5.99 lbs.
-Yes, we know that rounds to six, but trust us, the difference in user-experience between a five pound and six pound kit is massive.
+The total base weight of this fastpacking gear list is just over six pounds.
+This was formerly a 5 pound fastpacking gear list, but the addition of one extra pound massively increased comfort and functionality.
 We prioritize user-friendly, three-season-compatible gear.
-This is not a hypothetical exercise in carrying the least amount of weight possible This is what we actually want to use, and we feel safe and comfortable in doing so.
+This is not a hypothetical exercise in carrying the least amount of weight possible.
+This is what we actually want to use, and we feel safe and comfortable in doing so.
 Jump ahead ahead to view the list in table format.

 Zpacks Nero Ultra 38 Backpack